OSGeo/gdal/doc/source/development/rfc/rfc99_geometry_coordinate_precision.rst

   Y SRS axis.
   Appending a ``m``, ``mm`` or ``deg`` suffix will be also supported.
-  A warning will be emitted if the user specifies this option when creating a new layer for a driver that does not advertize ``GDAL_DCAP_HONOR_GEOM_COORDINATE_PRECISION``.
+  A warning will be emitted if the user specifies this option when creating a new layer for a driver that does not advertise ``GDAL_DCAP_HONOR_GEOM_COORDINATE_PRECISION``.

 - ``-zRes <val>``: Z coordinate resolution.
 Nominally in the unit of the Z SRS